Louisiana Woman Blog

 • Whisk the flour into the chicken stock and set aside.

-• In a large pot, stirring frequently, saute onions, green pepper, celery in olive oil for 5 minutes.
+• In a large pot, stir frequently and sauté onions, green pepper, and celery in olive oil for 5 minutes.
 Add garlic to cook in the last few minutes.
 Do not brown.

 • Add breakfast sausage, stirring until it starts to brown, then add the sliced smoked sausage.
 Stirring occasionally.